Rajnath9520/Rajnath9520/README.md

 - Cloud & Tools: Git, GitHub, REST APIs

 ## Projects & Experience
-- StayMania Platform – A real-world web application focused on structured CRUD operations, user workflows, and scalable backend logic.
+- StayMania Platform – A real-world web application focused on structured CRUD operations, user workflows, compolete routes and scalable backend logic.
-- Portfolio Website – Designed and developed to showcase projects, achievements, and technical skills with a clean and user-friendly interface.
+- Portfolio Website – Designed and developed to showcase projects, achievements, and technical skills with a clean and user-friendly interface with crud operations.

 Through these projects, I have strengthened my ability to analyze problems, design efficient systems, and deliver maintainable solutions.